 After returning to Paris in 1894 one of Tanner's paintings was accepted for exhibition at that year's Salon.
 He abandoned the negro genre and, probably as a result of his intensely religious upbringing and the popularity of Oriental subjects during this period, began painting the biblical scenes that made him famous.
 After Daniel in the Lions' Den (1895, location unknown) won honorable mention in the 1896 Salon, Tanner began to regularly achieve some important form of official recognition, and museums started to acquire his paintings.
 The following year, thanks to the financial backing of his lifelong friend and supporter Rodman Wanamaker of the Philadelphia retail firm, Tanner embarked on the first of several long trips to the Near East.
 These trips were made in order to familiarize himself with the topography and appearance of the people there, thus increasing the visual appeal of his biblical subjects by scrupulous attention to original settings and naturalistic details.
 It was also in 1897 that Tanner's Resurrection of Lazarus (1896, Musee d'Orsay, Paris) won a third class medal at the Salon and was purchased by the French Government for the Luxembourg Gallery.

 Although Tanner is best described as an expatriate, he maintained close ties to the country of his birth and remained concerned about the negro's struggle for equality.
 In 1899 he married Jessie Macauley Olssen, an American of Scandinavian descent.
 Booker T. Washington visited him in Paris that year, and Tanner painted his portrait.
 He was a regular contributor to the NAACP after it was founded in 1910.
 In 1909 he was made an associate member of the National Academy of Design, along with Mary Cassatt, and he was elected to full membership in 1927.
 Severely depressed during World War I, Tanner curtailed his artistic activity and worked for the American Red Cross.
 Although he later returned to art, he no longer enjoyed the success and international prominence of the pre-war years and began a period of gradual decline.
 He achieved one of his greatest distinctions in 1923, however, when the French government named him chevalier of the Legion of Honor.
 He died in Paris in 1937.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Mathews, Marcia M. Henry Ossawa Tanner, American Artist.
 Chicago and London, 1969.